 - CJ 680 - Special Topics in Criminal Justice Credits: 3

 - CJ 691 - Issues in Research and Writing (3 credits)

 - CJ 699 - Directed Readings (1 to 3 credits)

 Students may also choose up to three credits of electives outside of the criminal justice curricula.
 These credits must be preapproved by the MCJ graduate program coordinator.

 Comprehensive Examination or Thesis

-Prerequisites: The comprehensive examination option requires students to complete 36 hours of coursework.
-The non-credit comprehensive examination serves as a culminating experience within the graduate program in lieu of the six-credit-hour thesis option.
+The comprehensive exam option requires students to complete 36 hours of coursework.
+The noncredit comprehensive exam serves as a culminating experience within the graduate program in lieu of the six-credit-hour thesis option.

-The comprehensive examination is a two-part examination.
-Part A (written section) of the examination can be completed after 18 credits of coursework, to include: CJ 601 - Leadership, CJ 606 - Research Methods, and CJ 607 - Criminology.
-Part B of the examination (oral section) can be completed in the last or second-to-last semester of the degree program.
+The comprehensive exam is two-part: Part A (written section) can be completed after 18 credits of coursework, including: CJ 601 - Criminal Justice Leadership, CJ 606 - Research Methodology and Data Analysis, and CJ 607 - Criminology; Part B (oral section) can be completed in the last or second-to-last semester of the degree program.